Early Fault-Tolerant Quantum Algorithms in Practice: Application to Ground-State Energy Estimation: Numerical simulations

 \section{Numerical simulations}

 We consider a fully connected Heisenberg model with random couplings over $N$ spins

 Here, $\sigma_a^i$ is the corresponding Pauli matrix applied to the $i$-th qubit.
 This model is gapless in general and universal, in the sense that it can approximate any two\hyp local Hamiltonian \cite{cubitt2018universal}.
 Moreover, the tensor network techniques are not expected to perform well due to the high number of connections, making it a good testbed for quantum algorithms.
-For this system, we simulate the dynamics using a second-order Trotter-Suzuki formula \cite{SUZUKI1990319} with time step $\Delta t = \tau/r$, with $r=8$ being the number of Trotter steps, and a SWAP networks-based \cite{swap_wiebe, swap_roggero} circuit construction to obtain the most compressed circuits as possible.
+For this system, we simulate the dynamics using a second-order Trotter-Suzuki formula \cite{SUZUKI1990319} with a time step $\Delta t = \tau/8$, and a SWAP networks-based circuit construction such that the circuit can be run with linear qubit connectivity \cite{swap_wiebe, swap_roggero}.
+The time step size is chosen such that the Trotter error is negligible compared to the error in the approximation of the Heaviside function.
+The state vector simulations are performed on GPUs hosted on a high-performance computing cluster.

 Using a product formula for approximating the time evolution has the advantage of keeping the circuit shallow, being, therefore, more suited for early FTQC devices.
 For instance, the depth of the quantum circuits used in the following reads $2NrD$.
 We note that we did not use any of the potential improvements to Hamiltonian simulation with product formulas discussed in Sec.~\ref{sec:ham-sim}, which are likely to decrease the maximal depth at the expense of additional samples.